-Science students will find a wealth of academic and career options available at the University of Nevada, Reno.
+The College of Science offers more than 50 degrees in 18 different majors, and students can access a wealth of academic and career options available at the University of Nevada, Reno.

 Atmospheric Sciences encompasses many areas of study that explore the atmosphere's physical characteristics, motions and processes, and how these influence all aspects of the environment and human life.